probabl-ai/skore/CONTRIBUTING.rst

 ----------------------------

 The examples are stored in the folder called `examples`.
 They are classified in subcategories.
 They should be written in a python file, with cells marked by `# %%`.
-They will be automatically transcripted to rst files in the subfolder `sphinx/auto_examples`.
+They will be automatically converted to rst files in the subfolder `sphinx/auto_examples`.
 This subfolder is listed in the gitignore, and cannot be pushed.

 The python file should start by a docstring indicating the example name and the title.